cristianhosu/castle-builder/README.md

 All apps are configured to be built as WebComponents and have a script to start ***static-server*** to serve the resulting files as static js and css

+Part of the presentation for DevTalks 2020 - https://www.youtube.com/watch?v=BKsNuVOtHw4

 #castle-builder

 - represents the Shell Application